Iowa’s Hemp Law

 Q. Is crop insurance available for hemp?

 A. No, the USDA Risk Management Agency (RMA) does not have coverage available on hemp at this time.
 Establishing an insurance program requires data to base decisions, and thus takes time, on a new crop.
 Furthermore, the USDA Agricultural Marketing Service (AMS) must first develop the federal regulations for implementing the 2018 Farm Bill hemp provisions.

-Q. Who should I contact if I have questions?
+Q. Who should I contact if I have questions about hemp production?

 A. For more information, contact Robin Pruisner at Robin.Pruisner@Iowaagriculture.gov or 515-725-1465.